daved01/Adversarial_Examples_GANs/docs/_pages/03-2_Results_Attacks.md

 But how effective is this attack in tricking the network?
 Recall that we want to produce images which cause a prediction of a wrong class at a high confidence.
 From figure 7 you can see that the confidence drops sharply while the class changes only for a few epsilons.
 The example above is the sample with which the model has one of the highest confidences on clean data.
 We have seen this same behaviour with other images with high confidence in the dataset.
 This leads us to the first hypothesis:

-**Hypothesis 1:** Images with a high initial confidence are harder to manipulate.
+**Hypothesis 1:** *Images with a high initial confidence are harder to manipulate.*

-### All Images

-We consider a plot of accuracy and confidence over the attack strength epsilon.
+We consider a plot of accuracy and confidence over the attack strength epsilon in figure 5.
 For this hypothesis to be true we would observe a sharp drop in accuracy with increasing attack strength.
 The higher the initial confidence is, the smaller the slope of the accuracy should be.
 It is harder to attack the network at the same epsilon.
 At the same time the confidence should drop slightly since more and more robust features are altered.

 Recall from the section Data Exploration how the confidence over all data is distributed.
-We consider correct initial classifications only and split the data by confidences in ranges of 5% points.
+We consider correct initial classifications only and split the data into confidences ranges.

 {% include image.html file="FGSM-accuracies_confidences.png" description="Figure 5: Accuracy (left) and confidence (right) for different initial confidences over increasing attack intensity.
 Examples that are labelled incorrectly by the model without adversarial perturbations are excluded." %}

-### Individual Images
+**Observation:** *For FGSM, a stronger perturbance does not necessarily lead to more confident or successful adversaries.*

-In theory, increasing the size of the perturbation should lower the confidence of the model in predicting the correct class.
+In theory, increasing the magnitude of the perturbation should lower the confidence of the model in predicting the correct class.
 We, however, have found some exceptions.
-Figure 6 shows two samples where the FGSM is not able to change the class while the model maintains a relatively high confidence.
-Interestingly, the confidence in the original correct class first quickly drops then increases again with increasing adversarial perturbance.
+Figure 6 shows two samples where the FGSM fails to attack.
+Interestingly, the confidence in the original correct class first drops quickly, then increases again with increasing adversarial perturbance.
 In the first example, the model's confidence even reaches back to clean levels at the highest levels of perturbance.

 {% include image.html file="FGSM-individual_images-same_class.png" description="Figure 6: Two examples for class-invariance under FGSM.
 On the left is the clean example.
 Next to it the confidence and if class is correct or not over multiple epsilons.
 The third plot shows the top 5 confidence for the clean case, whereas the rightmost plot shows the top 5 confidence when the top class is at its lowest confidence.
 The confidence increases again after an initial dip." %}

 A smaller increase in confidence after a dip can also be seen in figure 7.
 Despite the high initial confidence the adversary is able to change the class here.
 However, with a stronger attack the model predicts the correct class again.
 We found this behaviour of a bounce back to the correct class frequently for high initial confidences.
 Around the epsilon where the class changes we found that the highest and second highest confidences are very similar, whereas the gap to the third highest remains.
-The decrease in prediction confidence causes the second highest confidence to grow over proportionally which leads to the swap at the lowest point.
+The decrease in predictive confidence causes the second highest confidence to grow over proportionally which leads to the swap at the lowest point.

 {% include image.html file="FGSM-individual_images-bounce_back.png" description="Figure 7: Two examples where the adversary is able to change the class.
 However, for further increase in attack intensity the model recovers and predicts the correct class while being increasingly confident again.
 The rightmost plot shows the top 5 confidence for the smallest epsilon where a false class is predicted."%}

+**Observation:** *FGSM can craft adversaries with higher confidence than in the clean case for low confidence examples only.*

 The previous examples showed images with high initial confidence.
 It is not possible to generate an adversary with higher confidence than the original one for these cases.
 Figure 8 shows where it is possible.
 The initial confidence is quite low (around 50%).
 The FGSM can manipulate this image easily and achieves a confidence of 80%!

 {% include image.html file="FGSM-individual_images-sample_258.png" description="Figure 8: Example for low initial confidence and greater adversarial confidence.
 Note how a small perturbation achieves the best results here.
 In this particular attack the perturbation is so slight that it is not representable in an 8bit image."%}

+**Observation:** *For FGSM the chance of an attack to succeed varies with each sample.*

 <a name="bim"></a>

 After analyzing the FGSM we now turn to a method derived from it, the basic iterative method BIM.

 ## 2.2 Basic Iterative Method